-Address Book UI framework.
 Address Book UI framework (AddressBookUI.framework) is an Objective-C programming interface that you use to display standard system interfaces for creating new contacts and for editing and selecting existing contacts.
 This framework simplifies the work needed to display contact information in the app and also makes sure that the app uses the same interfaces as other apps, thus ensuring consistency across the platform.

-EventKit UI framework.
 EventKit UI framework (EventKitUI.framework) provides view controllers for presenting standard system interfaces for viewing and editing calendar-related events.

-GameKit framework.
 GameKit framework (GameKit.framework) implements support for Game Centre, which lets users share their game-related information online.

-iAd framework. iAd framework (iAd.framework) lets you deliver banner based advertisements from your app.
+iAd framework (iAd.framework) lets you deliver banner based advertisements from your app.
 Advertisements are incorporated into standard views that you integrate into your UI and present when required.

-MapKit framework.
 MapKit framework (MapKit.framework) provides a scrollable map that you can incorporate into your app’s UI.
 Beyond just displaying a map, you can use the framework interfaces to customise the map’s content and appearance.

 In addition to displaying maps, MapKit framework integrates with Maps app and Apple’s map servers to facilitate directions.